1940 New England hurricane: Preparations, impact, and aftermath

 On September 1, the Venezuelan tanker Acosta relayed an SOS signal while near the hurricane 200 mi southeast of the Frying Pan Shoals.
 United States Coast Guard stations in Norfolk, Virginia and Morehead City, North Carolina dispatched cutters to aid the ship.
 Off of the East Coast, an offshoot of the hurricane resulted in the drownings of two people.
 In the Mid-Atlantic states, the passing hurricane's outflow interacted with a cold front that had become quasi-stationary over the area.
 The cyclone's flow pattern enhanced the moisture environment over the region, resulting in locally heavy rainfall, particularly in New Jersey, where precipitation peaked at 24 in in Ewan in a nine-hour period on September 1.
-This would make the hurricane the wettest tropical cyclone in state history.
+This made the hurricane the wettest tropical cyclone in state history.
 Most of the rain was in western portions of the state, however, with minimal rainfall at the coast.
 The floods caused small rivers to overflow, breaching dams.
 An overflowed creek inundated parts of Lumberton Township, rendering 2,000 people homeless.
 Rail service between Philadelphia, Pennsylvania and areas of southern New Jersey was suspended as a result of washed out tracks.
 Resulting damage to infrastructure totaled $4,000,000 in the southwestern quarter of New Jersey alone.
 Damage to roads in Burlington County amounted to $2,500,000.
 In Camden County, damage was estimated at $1 million.
 Four fatalities were reported as a result of the floods.
 In Delaware, rainfall was comparatively less.
 However, rough seas generated by the hurricane offshore caused $50,000 in damages and one death.
 Further north, strong gusts were reported across New England.
 Winds of 60 mph were recorded by a weather station in Nantucket.
 Peak winds in Massachusetts were estimated at 65 mph.
 In Eastport, Maine, winds of 45 mph were reported.

 After the storm, New Jersey state health department investigators from Trenton were dispatched to study the possibility for an increase in typhoid fever in flooded areas.
 In Woodbury, where the city pumping station was flooded, water was rationed.
 Gas service was also limited in Woodbury, Pedricktown, Penns Grove.
 As a result of a gas plant becoming inundated in Glassboro, electricity was rationalized in Hammonton, forcing residents to eat uncooked food.
 Police were forced to transport residents of Mount Holly to work via boat due to the high floodwaters.